Content on this page was generated by AI and has not been manually reviewed.

 What should I do if the extension won’t connect?

 First, confirm you’re signed in, try another server, and ensure your Chrome is up to date.
 If needed, reinstall the extension, restart Chrome, or reboot your device.
+Is the built in windows vpn good 2026

 Does using the ProtonVPN Chrome extension affect my WebRTC exposure?

 WebRTC can reveal your real IP address even when a VPN is active.
 If privacy is critical, disable or limit WebRTC usage in Chrome settings or via a dedicated extension that controls WebRTC leaks.
-Setup vpn on edgemax router

 How does ProtonVPN’s Chrome extension compare to NordVPN’s extension?